matthiasroder/genAITextEditor/README.md

 # genAI Text Editor

-This project is a simple web-based text editor that transforms user input text using OpenAI's GPT API.
+This project is a simple web- and grid-based text editor that transforms user input text using OpenAI's GPT API.
 The editor allows you to input text in one column, and see the transformed text in another column.
 It also includes an editable prompt that guides the transformation process, as well as an input field for the API key.

 ## Features

+- **Live Text Transformation**: As you type, your text is automatically transformed using the GPT API and displayed in a separate column.
+- **Grid-Based Layout**: Allows you to see your outline and the AI-generated text on the same page.
+- **Custom Prompt**: Edit the transformation prompt to customize how your text is processed.
 - **API Key Input**: Securely enter your OpenAI API key directly in the web interface.
-- **Custom Prompt**: Edit the transformation prompt to customize how your text is processed.
-- **Live Text Transformation**: As you type, your text is automatically transformed using the GPT API and displayed in a separate column.

 ## Installation